thelastpickle/cassandra-medusa/docs/client_side_encryption.md

 The encryption key is required to decrypt all encrypted backups.
 Without it, **data cannot be recovered**.
-So backup the key and test recovery procedures to verify you can restore encrypted backups
+So backup the key and test recovery procedures to verify you can restore encrypted backups.

 ## Usage